hellpig/collatz/BOINC_test/README.md

 ./upper_case -cpu_time 1
 rm out stderr.txt boinc_lockfile boinc_finish_called
 ```
-You can then install a new version via (note that the filename of the executable must be unique, so put the version number inside of it)...
+You can then install a new version via (note that the filename of the new executable must be unique, so put the version number inside of it)...
 ```
 cd ~/projects/awesome/apps/example_app/
 mkdir -p 1.01/x86_64-pc-linux-gnu/